alexandros-lekkas/hackathon-project-pygmalion/README.md

 Hackathon PROJECT PYGMALION @ 9/27/2025

-## Mnemosyne: AI Memory Companion
+## Mayavatar: AI Memory Companion

 ## Overview

-Pygmalion is an intelligent memory system that enhances AI conversations by maintaining a persistent memory store.
+Mayavatar is an intelligent memory system that enhances AI conversations by maintaining a persistent memory store.
 It automatically extracts important information from conversations, saves it with appropriate importance levels, and retrieves relevant memories during future interactions.

 ## Features